St James's Hospital aims to provide care that is safe, effective and accessible so that our patients achieve the best possible outcomes.

 The death must be registered by a spouse or blood relative within a three month timeframe.
 The death certificate costs €20.00 per copy and €1.00 for copies for social welfare purposes.
 For more information, log on to www.hse.ie.

-The Patient Safety team routinely processes and reviews patient safety incident reports and where appropriate, uses this information to identify actions the hospital can take to reduce risks.
-Where indicated, the team, who are all trained in the methodology frameworks for conducting reviews, will facilitate patient safety reviews.
-These reviews are conducted in line with national policy and seek to understand the circumstances where an unexpected event occurred in an open and transparent patient safety culture.
+The Safety & Risk team routinely process and review safety incident reports and where appropriate, use this information to identify actions the hospital can take to reduce risks.
+Where indicated, the team, who are all trained in the review methodology frameworks will facilitate patient safety reviews.
+The purpose of a review is to find out what happened, why it happened and what learning can be gained in order to minimise the risk of a similar incident occurring in the future.
+These reviews are conducted in line with national policy in an open and transparent safety culture as a key tool for improvement.

-The Patient Safety team is available to listen to and engage with both patients and services to improve the design, planning and delivery of care.
+The Safety & Risk team is available to listen to and engage with patients, their nominated persons, staff and services to improve the design, planning and delivery of care.

 If you have a concern for your own or a patient’s safety, we encourage you to speak directly with the local manager or clinical team in the first instance.